IronRico/TestGlossary/D.md

 <p>
 The role with ultimate responsibility for ensuring that adequate resources (e.g. staff and funding) are available to support all aspects of data management for data within their scope of responsibility.
-The role having the ultimate authority to: 1) ensure adequate resources are allocated to complete all aspects of data management and 2) ensure compliance with all data goverance polcies.
+The role having the ultimate authority to: <br>
+1) ensure adequate resources are allocated to complete all aspects of data management and <br>
+2) ensure compliance with all data goverance polcies.
 </p>
 </details>